 Continued Podiums in 2015

-The First Podium of 2015, Rally Sweden Thierry Neuville/Nicolas Gilsoul
+The First Podium of 2015, Rally Sweden with Thierry Neuville and Nicolas Gilsoul

-Double Podium at Rally Italia Sardegna Hayden Paddon(2nd) and Thierry Neuville(3rd)
+Double Podium at Rally Italia Sardegna with Hayden Paddon(2nd) and Thierry Neuville(3rd)

 The Spaniard Dani Sordo Leads the Way with Podium at Home